vektorlab/pyvideo2/content/posts/monkeying_around_with_python_at_new_relic.md

 Tags: [djangocon, djangocon2011, exceptions, memcache, monitoring, performance, requests, transactions]
 ThumbnailUrl: 'http://a.images.blip.tv/Robertlofthouse-MonkeyingAroundWithPythonAtNewRelic328-388.jpg'
-Title: '"Monkeying Around with Python at New Relic"'
+Title: 'Monkeying Around with Python at New Relic'
 ---
 Monkeying around with Python at New Relic